pineapplemachine/sorted-array-type-js/readme.md

 whose contents are always sorted.
 It supports all standard ES6 Array methods and it provides additional methods for inserting elements in a sorted order.
+It fully supports indexing, enumeration, and a length property.

 The package is licensed according to the permissive [zlib/libpng license](LICENSE).